 This website was originally published as an index to research at Cesagen into ICT-driven developments such as biometrics, ambient intelligence, personal health systems, assistive robotics, smart implants, biosensors, GIS-related applications, and more.
 It now serves as an archive of Cesagen's research contributions and findings while working on these large collaborative projects, funded by the European Commission.

 The aims and objectives of the projects presented on this site were influenced at the time by ongoing research at Cesagen into the life sciences, however, guided by growing interest in the convergence of biotechnology, neuroscience, nano-scale engineering, robotics, computer and communications technology.
 The projects have investigated the ethical, legal and socio-economic implications of the new innovations.
 They have investigated public perceptions, end-user reflections and issues of horizon scanning, future planning, policy development and governance.

-Cesagen has been involved in EC-funded projects since the 6th Framework Programme.
-Project partners are within the EEA but also in the United States, Latin America, China, Japan and Russia.
-Cesagen has been successful in attracting funding under the 7th Framework Programme and the intention is to bid for further funding throughout its lifetime.
-Cesagen works with European organisations such as the Joint Research Centre (JRC) and the European Network and Information Security Agency (ENISA).
-Cesagen also works with a number of international governmental partners such as the US Deptartment of Homeland Security, NATO Advanced Research Division, the Chinese Ministry of Science and Technology, as well as industrial partners such as Fraunhofer, Philips, Sagem and the International Biometric Group.
+Cesagen participated in projects funded under the 6th Framework Programme (FP6) but was particularly successful in attracting funding throughout the lifetime of FP7.
+Collaborators on these projects have mainly been from within the EEA but also from the United States, Latin America and India.
+Cesagen collaborated with European organisations such as the Joint Research Centre (JRC) of the EC and the European Network and Information Security Agency (ENISA).
+It liaised with international governmental partners such as the US Deptartment of Homeland Security and NATO Advanced Research Division, and with industrial partners such as Fraunhofer, Philips, Sagem and the International Biometric Group.